sholabhus/intro-to-java-course/exercises/java-exceptions/README.md

 The `map` method should:
 - check each provided file's extension and map the returned value as 1 if true or 0 if false
-- map `-1` when an exception occurs
+- map `-1` when an excepti on occurs

 **Example**